cscorley/swindle/README.md

 Requirements
 ------------

-`swindle` runs on Python 3.2 or above.
+Swindle runs on Python 3.2 or above.
 Support for lower Python 3.x versions has been hacked in, so use at your own risk there.

 Additional package requirements for unit testing are as follows: